Our Senior Leader for Safeguarding is Mrs K Mills.

 Mrs Mills is contactable via the Academy address, via telephone on 0114 239 2661 or email at firstname.lastname@example.org.

-Sheffield Park Academy’s safeguarding Policy and eSafeguarding Policy can be found here.
+Sheffield Park Academy’s Safeguarding Policy and eSafeguarding Policy can be found here.

 As parents, you want to make sure that your children develop healthily and thrive.
 The NSPCC can help you with advice on how you can build strong relationships with your children and keep them safe.

-It's more than just physical safety.
+It is more than just physical safety.
 A big part of keeping children safe is making sure to look after their emotional and mental well-being.
 Helping them develop healthy emotional bonds from infancy can have a lifelong effect, and a strong relationship can make it easier when you want to discuss issues such as expressions of sexual behaviour or self-harm.